Canada’s Black Justice Strategy

 External Steering Group

-Meet the external Steering Group that will provide strategic advice on the development of Canada’s Black Justice Strategy
+Meet the external Steering Group providing strategic advice to the Government of Canada on the development and implementation of Canada’s Black Justice Strategy

 Next steps

-Overview of the different phases and next steps for the development of Canada’s Black Justice Strategy
+Overview of next steps for Canada’s Black Justice Strategy

 Frequently Asked Questions

-Answers to frequently asked questions about engagement on and the development of Canada’s Black Justice Strategy
+Answers to frequently asked questions about Canada’s Black Justice Strategy

 Additional information and resources